 Exempt students: International students working under an F-1 visa are exempt from FICA taxes since they are ineligible to collect Social Security/Medicare benefits.

 3.07% of your earnings will be deducted for Pennsylvania State Withholding.
-Pennsylvania requires employers to tax Pennsylvania residents and non-residents unless they are from a reciprocal state.
-Reciprocal states include: Indiana, Maryland, New Jersey, Ohio, Virginia, and West Virginia.
-Each reciprocal state requires Pennsylvania to report the employee's earnings.
+Pennsylvania requires employers to tax Pennsylvania residents and non-residents unless they are from New Jersey.
 Only New Jersey requires a state tax deduction based on the New Jersey percentage method.
-Students with a permanent residence in one of the six reciprocal states must complete a Reciprocal Agreement Form in the Payroll Office in order to be exempt from PA state tax.
+Students with a permanent residence in New Jersey must complete a Rev-419 and a New Jersey W4 Form in the Payroll Office in order to be exempt from PA state tax.

 The residence wage tax is required by the employee's residence municipality to be deducted from earnings at a fixed percentage.
 For example, if you reside in Lancaster City, that municipality requires a residence wage tax of 1.10% from all wages.